EKS vs. AKS: choosing the right managed Kubernetes for enterprise scale

 Azure Kubernetes Service (AKS)

-- Maximum Number of Clusters per Region: No specific regional limit, but sets one thousand as the maximum number of clusters for a user account.
+- Maximum Number of Clusters per Region: Sets 1,000 as the maximum number of clusters for a user account.

-- Maximum Nodes per Cluster: Limited to one thousand nodes across all node pools.
+- Maximum Nodes per Cluster: Limited to 1,000 nodes across all node pools natively.

-- Maximum Pods per Node: Supports a maximum of 250 pods per node; each node is allocated a subnet of 254 hosts (/24) with 250 IP addresses for pods and four spare IPs.
+- Maximum Pods per Node: Supports a maximum of 250 pods per node; each node is allocated a subnet of 254 hosts (/24) providing 250 IP addresses.

 You can read more about the numbers in this file from AWS and calculate it using the following formula: